Work with us

 Essential requirements and qualifications

-• Ability to research, organise, and summarise information from a variety of sources.
+• Ability to synthesise and summarise large amounts of scientific information under a deadline.

-• An organized and methodological approach to planning and delivering high quality materials, with the ability to manage competing demands and changing deadlines.
+• An organised and methodological approach to planning and delivering high quality work, given competing demands and changing deadlines.

-• Ability to work effectively independently and in a team-oriented environment, taking responsibility for specific tasks with support from more experienced team members.
+• Ability to work effectively independently and in a team-oriented environment, taking responsibility for specific areas of a project with support from more experienced team members.

-• Willingness to learn new skills and assist in a range of activities.
+• Willingness to learn new skills and develop within the role, as well as assist others with less experience.

 • Good knowledge of Microsoft Office tools, including Outlook, Word, Excel and PowerPoint.